-Operating expenses are comprised primarily of labor, management, contracted labor and equipment, utilities, fuel, and other associated expenses incurred at the project.
-The most significant of these operating expenses are the heavy equipment (Excavators, Trucks, etc.) and diesel fuel costs associated with trial mining operations, followed by plant maintenance and consumables, wages and expenses associated with mine management and employees, and consulting fees associated with various ongoing advancement, compliance, and reporting requirements at the project.
-During the interim period ended September 30, 2018, the Company realized operating expenses of \$521,429 a significant decrease when compared to \$1,220,143 realized during the same period in the prior fiscal year.
-This decrease was attributable to a significant reduction in heavy equipment costs and reduced processing of material due to the efforts being undertaken to address the previously noted fines issue.
+Operating expenses are comprised primarily of labor, management, contracted labor and equipment, utilities, fuel, and other expenses incurred at the project.
+Typically, the most significant of these operating expenses are attributable to heavy equipment and diesel fuel costs associated with the trial mining operations, followed by plant maintenance and consumables, wages and expenses related to mine management and employees, and consulting fees for the ongoing advancement, compliance, and reporting requirements at the project.
+During the interim period ended September 30, 2019, the Company realized operating expenses of \$(403,929), a significant decrease when compared to \$521,429 incurred during the same period in the prior fiscal year.
+This was in part due to lower overall heavy equipment and diesel fuel usage in the current period.
+A management negotiated reduction of a payable, due to reliability issues experienced with the Company's heavy equipment contractor, resulted in a reduction of operating expenses of approximately \$320,000, and the increase in rough diamond inventory on hand at the end of the current period also contributed to a reduction in the cost of goods sold quarter over quarter.
+The lower overall costs associated with the planned processing of historical tailings as part of the refinement work being performed by the newly appointed operational team, and the accounting treatment of various items as outlined in the consolidated financials also contributed to the reduction in operating expenses in the current quarter.